IamVigneshC/GCP-BigQueryML-ForecastingModel/README.md

 # GCP-BigQueryML-ForecastingModel

-Use BigQuery to find public datasets.
-Query and explore the public taxi cab dataset.
-Create a training and evaluation dataset to be used for batch prediction.
-Create a forecasting (linear regression) model in BigQuery ML.
-Evaluate the performance of your machine learning model.
+• Use BigQuery to find public datasets

+• Query and explore the public taxi cab dataset

+• Create a training and evaluation dataset to be used for batch prediction

+• Create a forecasting (linear regression) model in BigQuery ML

+• Evaluate the performance of your machine learning model.

 ## Explore NYC taxi cab data
 How many trips did Yellow Cab taxis take each month in 2015?